Hi, I'm

 After trying hand building, carving, and other methods, I landed on slip casting.
 I threw the lampshade form on the wheel, made a plaster mold from it, and used the mold to cast extremely thin porcelain shells.
 I also took a slip casting class to learn the technique properly.

 Traditionally, slip is left in a mold for 30–40 minutes to build up the walls.
-For these, I pulled it at five — well outside the standard parameters of the method, but the only way to get the walls thin enough to glow.
+For these, I pulled it at five.
+That's well outside the standard parameters of the method, but it was the only way to get the walls thin enough to glow.

 Iterate on the Base

 While I'm most comfortable with the ceramic medium, it was time to try a new medium that could solve some of the issues a ceramic base introduced.
 I took a wood carving class, learned to use the lathe, and switched the base to wood.
-Wood made it straightforward to install the lamp hardware and drill a clean hole for the cord — both things that had always been messy in ceramic.
+Wood made it straightforward to install the lamp hardware and drill a clean hole for the cord, both of which had always been messy in ceramic.

 The bigger gain was fit.
-With a wood base, I could bring the fully fired shade to the lathe and carve the groove to match it exactly — test-fitting the shade as I went, shaving a little more until it sat properly.
+With a wood base, I could bring the fully fired shade to the lathe and carve the groove to match it exactly.
+I test-fitted the shade as I went, shaving a little more until it sat properly.
 The shrinkage problem went away.

 About the project

-Crafting the five questions took care.
-I wanted each one to be open enough that participants could take it anywhere — no specific emotions named, no examples offered that might anchor their thinking.
-The intent was to let each person fully describe their own experience, in their own words, without being steered toward what I expected to hear.
+Designing the five questions took real care.
+Each one had to be open enough that participants could take it anywhere — no specific emotions named, no examples that might anchor their thinking.
+I wanted each person to describe their own experience in their own words, without being steered toward what I expected to hear.

-After the first few interviews, I was surprised by the range of feelings people named — I'd expected more overlap with my own.
-The variety was a useful reminder of how differently we each experience the world.
+I piloted the study with people I know before expanding to strangers.
+Even in the pilot, the range of feelings people named surprised me.
+I'd expected more overlap with my own experience.
+The variety was a useful reminder of how differently we each move through the world.

 The questions